MuayThaiLegz/ScientificMethod_ForInvesting-/README.md

 * Technologies

 # Pandas
+We used Pandas

+Importing the data.
+Creating dataframes with Pandas methods.
+Using Pandas methods on our dataframes.

 https://pandas.pydata.org/
 Package overview
 pandas is a Python package providing fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, real-world data analysis in Python.
 Additionally, it has the broader goal of becoming the most powerful and flexible open source data analysis/manipulation tool available in any language.
 It is already well on its way toward this goal.